bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 But also on the cryptography side still.
 So you said like you gave this trivial way or a naive way of creating a signature aggregation scheme from a multi-signature scheme.
-And now we have multi-signature schemes and you said like the math will be pretty similar but it's actually, if you look at the specifics of this, you probably wouldn't want to use something based on, let's say, music, or music two, or music one,
+And now we have multi-signature schemes and you said like the math will be pretty similar but it's actually, if you look at the specifics of this, you probably wouldn't want to use something based on, let's say, music, or music two, or music one, and any of these.

-Speaker 0: 00:31:45
+Speaker 0: 00:31:32

-and any of these.
 Because they're kind of overkill for...

 Speaker 1: 00:31:49

-Kind of overkill, yeah.
+They are kind of overkill, yeah.
 What you actually need is a little bit weaker.
 And also there are other issues when it comes to compatibility with batch verification or with batch validation.
 One way to think about this is really like in a signature aggregation scheme, it's a little bit like a multi-signature scheme, but as you said, like the verifier will do the key aggregation because the verifier gets all the individual public keys and somehow would need to aggregate those keys.